OFDM (Orthogonal Frequency Division Multiplexing)

 There are several other variants of OFDM for which the initials are seen in the technical literature.
 These follow the basic format for OFDM, but have additional attributes or variations:

-• COFDM: Coded Orthogonal frequency division multiplexing.
-A form of OFDM where error correction coding is incorporated into the signal.
+• COFDM: Coded OFDM.
+Error correction coding is incorporated into the signal.

-• Flash OFDM: This is a variant of OFDM that was developed by Flarion and it is a fast hopped form of OFDM.
+• Flash OFDM: This is a fast hopped variant of OFDM, developed by Flarion.
 It uses multiple tones and fast hopping to spread signals over a given spectrum band.

-• OFDMA: Orthogonal frequency division multiple access.
-A scheme used to provide a multiple access capability for applications such as cellular telecommunications when using OFDM technologies.
+• OFDMA: Orthogonal Frequency Division Multiple Access.
+It provides a multiple access capability for applications such as cellular telecommunications when using OFDM technologies.

 • WOFDM: Wideband OFDM.
-The concept of this form of OFDM is that it uses a degree of spacing between the channels that is large enough that any frequency errors between transmitter and receiver do not affect the performance.
-It is particularly applicable to Wi-Fi systems.
+It uses a large enough degree of spacing between channels to avoid frequency errors between the transmitter and receiver affecting the performance.
+This is particularly applied in WiFi systems.

 Each of these forms of OFDM utilise the same basic concept of using close spaced orthogonal carriers each carrying low data rate signals.
 During the demodulation phase the data is then combined to provide the complete signal.